 Interesting opinion on motherhood and fatherhood in tennis.
 Speaking about Novak Djokovic's resurgence, the former Swiss Davis Cup team captain Claudio Mezzadri stressed that finding balance with his family was the key for Djokovic.

+It's an hell.
+It could be hell.'
 Federer travels alone just with his team in events like Stuttgart, Halle, Shanghai, Paris, while he always brings his family in Melbourne, Indian Wells, Miami, Wimbledon, US Open, ATP Finals.